MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M10_Controlling_Deployments_using_Release_Gates.md

     > **Note**: This part of web site is intentionally misconfigured, so it will trigger a failed request.

 1. Return to the home page of the PartsUnlimited web site, click **More** again, and repeat this step a few more times.
-1. Validate that failed requests were detected by Application Insights by navigating to the Application insights blade of the **Canary** web app page, and, on the Application Insights blade, click **Alerts**, and verify that the page lists one or more **Sev 3** alerts.
+1. Validate that failed requests were detected by Application Insights by navigating to the Application Insights blade of the **Canary** web app page, and, on the Application Insights blade, click **Alerts**, and verify that the page lists one or more **Sev 3** alerts.

     > **Note**: Since there is an alert triggered by the exception, **Query Azure Monitor** gate will fail.
 This, in turn, will prevent deployment to the **Production** environment.